Whisper · India CEO Intelligence

 60–90d

-Typical lead time before a mandate goes public
+Typical lead before mandate goes public

 14,000+

-Sitting Indian directors mapped in board interlock graph
+Sitting Indian directors mapped in interlock graph

 1,200+

-Signal sources monitored daily — MCA, SEBI, GCC, press
+Monitored daily — MCA, SEBI, GCC, press

 01 · Market state